Valley View Mall (Wisconsin)

 Valley View Mall is an enclosed shopping mall in La Crosse, Wisconsin in the United States.
 Valley View Mall comprises 73 stores, restaurants, and a food court.
-The anchor stores are Barnes & Noble and JCPenney.
-There are 3 vacant anchor stores: one Sears, and two Herberger's.
+The anchor stores are Barnes & Noble, JCPenney, Veterans Affairs Medical Center, and Hy-Vee.
+There is one vacant anchor store; Herberger's.
 Valley View Mall's trade area represents communities in three states with a radius of approximately 50 mi surrounding the shopping center.
 It is located south of Interstate 90 in one of La Crosse's largest business districts.